krishna-saini/CSS-p10-interior-design-landing-Page/README.md

-# Headphone Prdouct Home Page
+# Interior Design Landing Page
 This is a solution to the challenge no. 10 given in Full Stack Web development bootcamp by [Hitest Chowdhary](https://www.linkedin.com/in/hiteshchoudhary/?originalSubdomain=in)

 ## Table of contents